rjurney/deep_products/book/README.md

 ![](images/chapter_2/jupyter_results.png)

 ## Chapter Bibliography

 * Liu, Chang, Wu, Yang, [Deep Learning for Extreme Multi-label Text Classification](http://nyc.lti.cs.cmu.edu/yiming/Publications/jliu-sigir17.pdf), Carnegie Melon University, Pittsburgh, PA, USA, 2017
+* Fullerton, David. [“State of the Stack 2019: A Year in Review”](https://stackoverflow.blog/2019/01/18/state-of-the-stack-2019-a-year-in-review/), The Stackoverflow Blog, https://stackoverflow.blog/2019/01/18/state-of-the-stack-2019-a-year-in-review/ (September 28, 2019)
+* Atwood, Jeff.
+[Tag Folksonomy and Tag Synonyms](https://stackoverflow.blog/2010/08/01/tag-folksonomy-and-tag-synonyms/), The Stackoverflow Blog, https://stackoverflow.blog/2010/08/01/tag-folksonomy-and-tag-synonyms/ (September 28, 2019)

+# Chapter 3: Transfer Learning
+In this chapter we will employ transfer learning to enhance our model by employing pre-computed embeddings for text and source code.

+# Chapter 4: Weak Supervision
+## Snorkel
+[Snorkel](https://www.snorkel.org/) is a [software project](https://github.com/snorkel-team/snorkel) originally from the Hazy Research group at Stanford University enabling the practice of *weak supervision*.
+The project has an excellent [Get Started](https://www.snorkel.org/get-started/) page, and I recommend you spend some time working the [tutorials](https://github.com/snorkel-team/snorkel-tutorials) before proceeding beyond this chapter.

+Snorkel implements a generative model that accepts a matrix of weak labels for records in your training data and produces strong labels by learning the relationships between these weak labels.

+### Labeling Functions (LFs)

+A labeling function is a deterministic function used to label data as belonging to one class or another.
+They produce weak labels that in combination, through Snorkel’s generative models, can be used to generate strong labels for unlabeled data.

+### Preprocessors

+A preprocessor is a reusable function that maps a data point to another data point.
+It can be applied to the data before labeling functions so they can make use of external models or enable new labeling functions to work.
+For example, an address could be transformed into GPS coordinates, clustered, and a labeling function could be created based on the distribution of labels in terms of cluster membership: clusters with significantly more of one label could be labeled with a class, otherwise the LF could abstain.

+### Data Augmentation with Transformation Functions (TFs)

+Data augmentation is the use of functions that preprocess and transform the data so as to diversify the each data point and create a robust model.
+Transformation functions implement data augmentation in Snorkel.
+TFs take existing records and transform them into new records to enhance the label model.

+### Slicing Functions (SFs)

+Slicing functions enable us to focus on particular subsets of data that are more important to real world performance than others.
+For example part of a corpus of documents may be in a domain we’re familiar with, so we can gauge performance better by monitoring that slice of the data.
+Or our application and its data might group naturally into a few broad categories and we’re interested in monitoring them all independently.

+### Chapter Bibliography

+* Snorkel